Nordgedanken/ProjectStreet/html/user/faq.md

 ### What if my computer doesn't meet requirements? ###
-ProjectStreet@Car runs one "apps."
+ProjectStreet@Car runs one "app."
 The [requirements list](join.php#requirements) is for the default app (named *boinc2docker*) and is the only supported App.
 Older systems are not compatible.

 ### What is VT-x or AMD-v and why do I need it? ###
 {:#vtx}